jlevy/og-equity-compensation/README.md

-Mary Russell, a lawyer who specializes in equity compensation, [recommends](http://stockoptioncounsel.com/blog/early-expiration-of-startup-stock-options-part-3-examples-of-good-startup-equity-design-by-company-stage/2017/8/11) each form of equity be used at the appropriate time in private companies:
-Restricted stock awards for the earliest stage of a startup, stock options with longer exercise windows for the early to mid stage, and RSUs for the later stages.
+Mary Russell, a lawyer who specializes in equity compensation, [recommends](http://stockoptioncounsel.com/blog/early-expiration-of-startup-stock-options-part-3-examples-of-good-startup-equity-design-by-company-stage/2017/8/11) each form of equity be used at the appropriate time in private companies: restricted stock awards for the earliest stage of a startup, stock options with longer exercise windows for the early to mid stage, and RSUs for the later stages.

 ### Taxes on RSUs